Overview of Distributed Peer Review

 This survey is available in the Reviewer Tool.
 Reviewers can access it after submitting the Stage 1 ranks and reviews.
 Reviewers with multiple Proposal Sets will complete a separate survey for each Proposal Set.

-Feedback on Review Comments
+Feedback on Proposal Reviews

 The purpose of this survey is to evaluate the effectiveness of review comments in providing constructive feedback on the strengths and weaknesses of proposals.
 Reviewers will be presented with a random selection of 10 reviews for proposals in their Proposal Set and asked to rate the quality of each comment.

-Creating the ranked list of proposals
+Creating the Ranked List of Proposals

 Answers to frequently asked questions are available on the distributed peer review FAQ page.